 If you’re like most Americans, then your home represents your single largest asset.
-Home equity accounts for 75% of median net worth in the US, but for many, putting that equity to use is a challenge.
 How do you tap into your most significant investment, while still having a place to live?
 HELOCs — or Home Equity Lines of Credit — can offer a solution.

 Different from a home equity loan, a HELOC is an open line of credit secured by your home’s value.
 You can draw on that credit line over a period of years and for varied reasons, from remodeling your home to helping pay for your child’s college education.